simplex-chat/simplex-chat/docs/SERVER.md

    ...
    ```

-## Web server pages
+## Server iformation page

-SMP-server versions starting from `v5.8.0-beta.5` can be configured to serve Web page with server information that can include admin info, server info, provider info, etc. Run the following commands as `root` user.
+SMP-server versions starting from `v5.8.0` can be configured to serve Web page with server information that can include admin info, server info, provider info, etc. Run the following commands as `root` user.

 1. Create folder to store webserver static files and assign correct permissions: